 2.4 The Equipment will be preserved for long-term storage in accordance with relevant Seller publications on the subject.
 Periodic inspection / audits will be carried out, as required.
 Seller will exercise reasonable care in preserving the equipment.
 Seller shall not be responsible for correction of cosmetic deterioration to external surfaces which occur during storage.

-2.5 All duties and taxes in connection with storage of the equipment are not included in this quotation and shall be payable by Enron or reimbursed to Seller in accordance with Section 5.5.2 of the contract.
+2.5 All duties and taxes in connection with storage of the equipment are not included in this quotation and shall be payable by Purchaser or reimbursed to Seller in accordance with Section 5.5.2 of the contract.

 2.6 Subject to Section 2.4 above, Seller shall be responsible for the care and custody and risk of damage and loss to the equipment while in storage.